psathyrella/partis/manual.md

 ```
 export PATH=<path_to_conda>:$PATH
 ```
-If you don't need pip, but you've used it in the past, you should rm `~/.local`.
+If you don't need pip, but you've used it in the past, you should completely remove `~/.local`.
 You should expect some difficulty if you want to use both conda and pip on the same system.
 You can, however, prevent conda from finding the packages in `~/.local` (and then breaking) by setting `export PYTHONNOUSERSITE=True` (see [this issue](https://github.com/conda/conda/issues/448) for some context).
 You may also need to `unset LD_LIBRARY_PATH`.